elizafairlady/ish/docs/tutorial.md

 The AI only has one way to close a block: `end`.

-The AI's `if` takes expressions directly:
+The AI's `if` takes expressions directly.
+After `do` you're in expression territory, so comparisons work:

 ```
 x = 5